 - Separate 4 eggs into two large mixing bowls.
-Weigh 125g (4oz) caster sugar then remove 2 tbsp and set aside.
+Weigh 125g (4oz) caster sugar then remove 2 tablespoon and set aside.
 Add the remaining caster sugar to the egg yolks.
 Whisk until very thick, pale and mousse like.

 - Whisk the egg whites until standing in soft peaks.
 If you are using the same beaters wash well and dry between beating the egg yolk mixture and the egg whites.
-Whisk in the reserved 2 tbsp sugar.
+Whisk in the reserved 2 tablespoon sugar.

 - Next, carefully fold 125g (4oz) ground almonds into the egg yolk mixture until just combined.
 Then fold in the whisked egg whites in two or three batches until just combined.

 - Pour the mixture into the prepared tin and spread level.
 Sprinkle over the flaked almonds.
 Bake for 12- 15 minutes until golden and springy to the touch.
 Remove from the oven and allow to cool.